bjartemisund/policy/privacy-policy.md

 > website, providing our services, ensuring the security of our
 > website and services, maintaining back-ups of our databases and
 > communicating with you.
 This is required to deliver the Service to
-> you as user, by taking steps, at your request, to enter into such a
+> you as user, by taking steps, at your request, to enter into and to
-> contract (Terms of Service) cf. GDPR art.
-6 (1) b.
+> fulfilling such a contract (Terms of Service) cf. GDPR art.
+6 (1)
+> item b.

 * **Transaction information.** Customers that choose to purchase a paid version of the Services provide appear.in (and our payment